Aliases for CTSC Gene

 GeneCards Summary for CTSC Gene

 CTSC (Cathepsin C) is a Protein Coding gene.
 Diseases associated with CTSC include Papillon-Lefevre Syndrome and Haim-Munk Syndrome.
-Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
-An important paralog of this gene is TINAG.
+An important paralog of this gene is TINAGL1.

 UniProtKB/Swiss-Prot for CTSC Gene